ziishaned/learn-regex/README.md

 "^[T|t]he" => <a href="#learn-regex"><strong>The</strong></a> car is parked in the garage.
 </pre>

-### 2.7.2 Dolar
+### 2.7.2 Dollar

-Dolar `$` symbol is use to check if matching character is the last character of the input string.
+Dollar `$` symbol is used to check if matching character is the last character of the input string.
 For example regular expression
 `(at.)$` means: lowercase character `a`, followed by lowercase character `t`, followed by anything except new line and the matcher must be end of the string.